Pact-Community-Organization/foundation/CONTRIBUTING.md

-# Contributing to the Kadena Pact Community Foundation
+# Contributing to the Pact Community Organization

 First off, thank you for considering contributing!
 It's people like you that make the Kadena ecosystem a great place.
 Your contributions are valuable and will help us achieve our mission of making it easy and safe for businesses and builders to develop on Kadena.

-This document provides guidelines for contributing to the Kadena Pact Community Foundation's projects.
+This document provides guidelines for contributing to the Pact Community Organization's projects.

 ## Code of Conduct